standardebooks/manual/6-standard-ebooks-section-patterns.rst

 Dates
 =====

 #.
-Dates in the colophon have time semantics added.
+Dates in the colophon that are after the year 1 CE are wrapped in :html:`<time>` elements.

 	#.
-If the date is a year with four digits it is wrapped in a :html:`<time>` element without a :html:`datetime` attribute.
+If the date is a year with four digits, the :html:`<time>` element does not have a :html:`datetime` attribute.

 	.. code:: html